gmusicproxy/gmusicproxy/README.md

 - Simon's Unofficial-Google-Music-API (the great backend used by gmusicproxy): https://github.com/simon-weber/Unofficial-Google-Music-API
 - web2py-mpd-gmproxy (a web interface that uses gmusicproxy as backend): https://github.com/matclab/web2py-mpd-gmproxy
+- GMusic-MPD (an helper script for GMusicProxy together with MPD): https://github.com/Illyism/GMusic-MPD

 ## Setup
 ### Requirements